Nuitka/Nuitka-website/doc/posts/nuitka-release-0321.rst

 simple ones, etc.

-Also there are the usual few small bug fixes, and a bunch of organisational improvements, that make the release complete.
+Also there are the usual few small bug fixes, and a bunch of organizational improvements, that make the release complete.

 ***********
  Bug Fixes